a-kenji/update-rust-toolchain/README.md

 targets = ["wasm32-wasi"]
 ```

-Channels with the `Beta`, or `Nigthly` prefix are not yet supported.
+Channels with the `Beta`, or `Nightly` prefix are not yet supported.